unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/getting-started/maven.md

 -   jee (Java EE edition),
 -   gae (Google App Engine edition),
 -   android (Android edition)
--   gwt (google Web Toolkit edition).
+-   gwt (Google Web Toolkit edition),
+-   osgi (OSGi Environments edition).

 You can find [here](../../extensions/editions-matrix "Editions matrix") a full view of the list of extensions and the editions that ship them.